Scleroderma Patient

 Covid-19 Policy

 Covid-19 prevention guidelines will continue to be strongly encouraged to protect our scleroderma community.
 If you are experiencing any symptoms of Covid-19, such as a fever or cough, or have recently been exposed to someone who tested positive for Covid-19 we ask that you stay home.
-Surgical masks will be provided and strongly encouraged, especially in common areas where social distancing is difficult.
+Surgical masks will be available but remain optional.
 For those who may be at higher risk or prefer being around others who are wearing masks, we will have tables reserved at the conference where masks will be required.